 Risks of having a Breast Augmentation when you require a Breast Lift

-‘Why can’t I just have implants?’ – If a Breast Augmentation is performed on client who has moderate – severe ptosis (sagging), they will likely experience what is called ‘Snoopy Boob Deformity’.
+‘Why can’t I just have implants?’ – If a Breast Augmentation is performed on a client who has moderate-severe ptosis (sagging), they will likely experience what is called ‘Snoopy Boob Deformity’.
 This occurs when the implant sits correctly in the pocket, however, the breast tissue sags over the edge of the implant.
 When viewed from the side, the breast resembles Snoopy’s Nose.

 How do I know if I may need a Breast Lift?

-A simple way for you to check if you could potentially require a breast lift, is to hold a pencil under your breast in the crease area.
+A simple way for you to check if you could potentially require a Breast Lift is to hold a pencil under your breast in the crease area.
 If the pencil can be held under the fold without you holding it, you will likely require a Breast Lift.
-However, to accurately determine if a Breast Lift if required, you will need to complete our Online Enquiry form and provide an image of your breasts for our surgical assessment team to examine.
+However, to accurately determine if a Breast Lift is required, you will need to complete our Online Enquiry form and provide an image of your breasts for our surgical assessment team to examine.

 Another Surgeon told me I don’t need a Lift…

-Only a Board Certified, experienced Plastic Surgeon (not a cosmetic surgeon) should determine if you require a Breast Lift.
-Our Surgeons are fully qualified Plastic Reconstructive Surgeons specifically trained in breast surgery and understand the techniques required to get you the best surgical outcome possible.
-If our surgeons determine that a Lift is required, their recommendation stands and we will be unable to proceed further with anything less.
+Our Surgeons are specifically trained in breast surgery and understand the techniques required to get you the best surgical outcome possible.
+If our surgeons determine that a Breast Lift is required, their recommendation stands and we will be unable to proceed further with anything less.
 This is to avoid predicted complications post surgery and is in the patient’s best interest.

 Breast Lift Scaring

-Check out 100’s of our before and after photos of Breast Lift outcomes on our website.
+Check out 100o’s of our before and after photos of Breast Lift outcomes on our website.